csuntechlab/checkpoint/README.md

 $ docker exec -it checkpoint-server bash
 ```

-This will drop you into the `csumetro` container which allows you to run any commands inside the web server.
+This will drop you into the `checkpoint-server` container which allows you to run any commands inside the web server.
 Since we are seeding the database for the very first time, we want to run the following command:

 ```
 $ php artisan migrate:refresh --seed